Patrizio1301/pyspark-config/README.md

     path: "../outputs"
 ```

-Given the input source 'table.parquet', the following code can then be applied:
+With the input source saved in '../table.parquet', the following code can then be applied:

 ```python
 from pyspark_config import Config